MargauxDelporte/Analysing-matched-continuous-longitudinal-data-A-review/README.md

-This repository contains the code and a sample of the dataset for the statistical analysis presented in:
+This repository contains the code for the statistical analysis presented in:

 Delporte, M., Aerts, M., Verbeke, G. and Molenberghs, M. (2024).
 Analysing matched continuous longitudinal data: A review.
 Manuscript submitted for publication.